Private, In-Home Tutoring in New Lenox, Illinois

-SchoolTutoring Academy’s tutoring programs for New Lenox students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for New Lenox, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The schools follow the Illinois Common Core Standards for mathematics and English language arts.
 This curriculum ensures that students receive a quality, rigorous education regardless of any learning differences.
 The curriculum emphasizes skills that students need to succeed in college and the professional world and is benchmarked with learning standards that ensure that students are equipped to compete in an increasingly technological economy, whether they intend to enter postsecondary education or the workforce.